In this exclusive, career-spanning Q&A, Matty catches up with the elusive star of Metamorphosis: The Alien Factor.

 That’s why our icons become, well, our icons.

-But although it’s important to hail the patron saints of fear filmmaking, it’s just as vital to tip our cap to those a little more under the radar; those who may not be as well known, but whose work is as equally rich and genre-friendly.
+But while it’s important to hail the patron saints of fear filmmaking, it’s equally as vital to tip our cap to those a little more under the radar; those who may not be as well known, but whose work is just as rich and genre-friendly.